Towards Conditional Feature Alignment for Cross-Domain Counting: Introduction

-However, this assumption does not hold in the context of object counting.
-Changes in object density across domains are inherently task-relevant, as the primary goal is to accurately estimate the number of objects present \cite{RN585,RN675}.
-As shown in \cref{fig:sample}, traditional DA methods that ignore these density variations may inadvertently discard crucial information, leading to unreliable counting performance on the target domain.
+This property makes counting different from many classification-style adaptation problems.
+In tasks like image classification and semantic segmentation, a common goal is to learn domain-invariant features while preserving class-discriminative information~\cite{RN265,RN266,RN296}.
+By focusing on learning domain-invariant features, these methods strive to maintain performance across different domains.
+However, in counting, density-related variation is part of the prediction target.
+A target domain may legitimately contain different proportions of background, sparse foreground, and dense foreground than the source domain.
+Changes in object density across domains are inherently task-relevant, as the primary goal is to accurately estimate the number of objects present \cite{RN585,RN675,RN342}.
+Forcing the entire feature distribution to become domain-invariant can therefore suppress density cues that are necessary for accurate counting.
+As shown in Figure~\ref{fig:sample}, global alignment may mix task-relevant density variation with nuisance appearance variation, leading to over-smoothed or biased density estimates.
 The misalignment arises because these methods treat all domain shifts uniformly, failing to distinguish between task-relevant and task-irrelevant variations.
-The existing domain adaptive counting methods like CODA notice the issue of dynamic density \cite{RN585}.
-However, they still consider the density feature as domain invariant and then struggle with aligning its distribution, which is in conflict with the assumption.
+Existing domain-adaptive counting methods such as CODA recognise the dynamic-density issue~\cite{RN585}.
+However, they still treat density as domain-invariant and therefore struggle to align its distribution, which conflicts with the counting objective.

-To address this limitation, we first develop a theoretical framework of conditional divergence for object counting under domain shift.
-By partitioning each sample into object-specific and background-specific subsets, we define a novel formula of divergences sum over these partitions.
-Under the assumption of single label for each partition, the derived joint error bounds show that aligning feature distributions conditioned on object presence yields a tighter error guarantee than unconditional alignment \cite{RN585,RN675}.
-This analysis reveals that preserving task-relevant density variations—rather than forcing full-distribution invariance—leads to improved cross-domain generalization in counting tasks.
-Guided by this theory, we propose a condition-driven alignment approach tailored for unsupervised domain-adaptive counting.
-Our main contributions are summarized as follows: